So, you want to be an innkeeper?

 This is just an overview…do your research before you open!

-Aspiring Innkeepers will take the road to success and become a successful B&B innkeeper by attending this valuable workshop!
-Sponsored by the Bed & Breakfast Innkeepers of Colorado ( Colorado 's state B&B association), this full-day seminar will give you the detailed information necessary to become a success in the bed & breakfast industry.
+Aspiring Innkeepers take the road to success and become a successful B&B innkeeper by attending this valuable workshop!
+Sponsored by the Bed and Breakfast Innkeepers of Colorado (Colorado’s state B&B association), this full-day seminar provides detailed information necessary to become a success in the bed & breakfast industry.
 Meet bed & breakfast industry experts and learn from their experience and knowledge.
-The aspiring innkeepers day will help you establish your inn-keeping guide and plan for the future.
+The aspiring innkeepers day helps establish your inn-keeping guide and plan for the future.

-Information will be posted soon for this information packed all day aspiring innkeeper seminar.
-Stay for the full BBIC Conference on Monday, November 8th with educational workshops and vendor information at a special package price and continue to learn the trade secrets from Colorado 's many successful innkeepers.
+Check back for additional on this information-packed, all-day aspiring innkeeper seminar.
+Stay for the full BBIC Conference on Monday, November 8th with educational workshops and vendor information at a special package rate and continue to learn the trade secrets from Colorado’s many successful innkeepers.
 Become part of the Colorado B&B team!
-Click Here For More Information!
+Click here for additional information!

 Thank you for your interest in Bed and Breakfast Innkeepers of Colorado.